-- \ Beaches.
-A few worthwhile beaches in the area: Revere Beach, , Wollaston Beach, and Pleasure Bay in South Boston (check out the historic Fort Independence on Castle Island). - Parks.
-There are probably local parks wherever you decide to live, but the notable ones in Boston include the downtown Bos ton Common (the frog pond freezes into an ice-skating rink), the Arnold Arboretum, the Back Bay Fens, the Cambridge Commons, the Bunker Hill Monument, and Jamaica Pond. - \ Waterfront.
+Beaches.
+A few worthwhile beaches in the area: Revere Beach, Wollaston Beach, and Pleasure Bay in South Boston (check out the historic Fort Independence on Castle Island).

+Parks.
+There are probably local parks wherever you decide to live, but the notable ones in Boston include the downtown Boston Common (the frog pond freezes into an iceskating rink), the Arnold Arboretum, the Back Bay Fens, the Cambridge Commons, the Bunker Hill Monument, and Jamaica Pond.

+Waterfront.
 The Esplanade along the Charles River and the Long Wharf (take a ferry out to the Boston Harbor Islands) are ideal spots to visit.
-BU's Sailing Pavilion is open to BU Students for the kayak and canoe-inclined (Easter Egg: Check out Codzilla).
+BU's sailing pavilion is open to BU Students for the kayak and canoe-inclined.